mistydemeo/xenoglossia/doc/design.md

 All functions must be able to accept an input in either type and convert it to the appropriate type before proceeding.

 The specific manner of the conversion is function-specific.
-Most functions use the following coersions:
+Most functions use the following coercions:

 * Split a string into an array of individual characters, for example `"string"` => `["s", "t", "r", "i", "n", "g"]`
 * Join an array without any separators, for example `["s", "t", "r", "i", "n", "g"]` => `"string"`

 This is not a hard and fast rule, however.
-If using different coersion rules produces a more interesting result, do so.
+If using different coercion rules produces a more interesting result, do so.

 The latter array-to-string conversion is used when returning the final output of a program.